endurodave/DelegateMQ/README.md

 * **No IDL Required:** Works with standard C++ types and structs.
 * **Invocation Modes:** Supports Blocking (synchronous wait), Non-blocking (fire-and-forget), and Futures (asynchronous return values).
-* **Transport Agnostic:** The logical application layer is decoupled from the physical transport.
+* **Transport Agnostic:** The application layer is decoupled from the physical transport.
 You can easily integrate custom transports or serializers.

 **Supported Integrations:**